-Frank Ocean Attended UL Lafayette In The Fall of 2005, But Somehow No One Really Noticed
+Frank Ocean Was at UL Lafayette in Fall 2005, But Somehow No One Really Noticed